rohanpatelg/assignment/README.md

 The application provides the following API endpoints:

 - `POST /register`- Register the user with name, password and email.
-- `ALL /login` - Login with the user email and password.
+- `POST /login` - Login with the user email and password.
 If user already exists, it will generate a token and send it as a response body.
 - `GET /users` - Get all users.
 Pass email and password in body of request
 - `GET /user` - Get a specific user by email and password.
 Pass email and password in body of request
 - `POST /users` - Create a new user.
 Pass name,email and password in body of request